davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

      $ ./mmm P 1000
      ```

-3. Your `main(int argc, char *argv[])` function should input the following command-line arguments.
-If any of these are absent, you must inform the user of the proper syntax and terminate.

-   - Command line arguments can be access through `argc` and `argv`.
-Specifically, `argc` refers to the number of tokens given on the command line, including the command to run the executable itself. `argv` is a string array containing the tokens given on the command line.
+3. Your `main(int argc, char *argv[])`.
+Command-line arguments can be access through `argc` and `argv`.
+Specifically, `argc` refers to the number of tokens given on the command line, including the command to run the executable itself. `argv` is a string array containing the tokens given (much like the `String[] args` in Java).

-4. Dynamically allocating 2D arrays: Because the number of threads and the `SIZE` of the matrices are given at runtime, you must dynamically allocate memory on the heap.
+4. Dynamically allocating 2D arrays: Because the number of threads and the `size` of the matrices are given at runtime, you must dynamically allocate memory on the heap.
 Remember to free-up memory when done.
-To do this, I would store pointers to the input and output matrices in global (thread-shared) scope.
-A pointer to a 2D array of doubles would look like this: `double **matrix;` Then inside `main()`, you'll need to first allocate `SIZE` number of pointers to doubles.
-Then, iterate through that array and for each element, allocate `SIZE` number of doubles.
+To do this, should store pointers to the input and output matrices in global (thread-shared) scope.
+A pointer to a 2D array of doubles would look like this: `double **matrix;` Then inside `main()`, you'll need to first allocate `size` number of pointers to doubles (that's the first dimension in the matrix), then iterate through that array and allocate `size` number of doubles (that's the second dimension of the matrix).

 5. Once you allocate the input matrices, you should initialize them with random double values between 0 and 99.